Updated May 22, 2023

 5. Find Changes

-We know Adobe InDesign documents have a lot of text, and it is a humdrum job to check for the mistakes, gaps and errors from the ocean of letters in each document.
+We know Adobe InDesign documents have a lot of text, and it is a humdrum job to check for the mistakes, gaps, and errors from the ocean of letters in each document.
 InDesign found a solution for the longing problem.
-With the introduction of the classic Find Changes feature, it became easy to check the draft for mistakes before you forward it to the proofreader.
+The classic Find Changes feature made it easy to check the draft for mistakes before you forward it to the proofreader.

-With the help of the Find Changes tool, find out double spaces, unwanted symbols, mistakes in the typo.
-You can also replace a symbol or a word with your intended text or symbols.
+With the help of the Find Changes tool, find out double spaces, unwanted symbols, and mistakes in the typo.
+You can also replace a logo or a word with your intended text or symbols.

 For example, convert the minus symbols into hyphens.
 Or correct the common spelling mistake throughout the document in one go.